Montreal Arts & Culture

 1435 Rue de Bleury #102, Montréal, QC H3A 2H7, Canada

 The area around Rue Saint-Denis in the eastern Plateau neighbourhood has a very cultural feel, uniting a half-dozen French-language theatres, performances spaces, bookstores and European-style cafés.
-Agora de la danse, on Cherrier, is just a...
+Agora de la Danse, on Cherrier, is just...

 175 Rue Sainte-Catherine, Montréal, QC H2X 1Y9, Canada